Alexis-Bll/network-lab-portfolio/enterprise-network-lab/labs/v2/01-internet-&-edge.md

 - Acts as the next-hop for the default route on HQ-R1
 - Does not return traffic, which is expected in this lab setup

+This approach mirrors real-world environments where the ISP is externally managed and not configured by the enterprise.

 ---

 ## Key Concepts Implemented